espiox/pocket-betas/README.md

 # Analogue Pocket JT Beta Core Status

 Below is a list of [Jotego](https://www.patreon.com/jotego)'s work-in-progress beta cores for Analogue Pocket.
-Starting in September 2023, a jtbeta.zip file is needed in order to use beta releases - download the latest version from the link below (Patreon login needed).
+A jtbeta.zip key file is needed in order to unlock and play games on these cores - download the latest version from the link below (Patreon login needed).
 Once cores are released to the public, this file is no longer needed.

 **[Latest jtbeta.zip file (24th May 2024)](https://www.patreon.com/posts/system-18-more-104841078)**